Level 3 Childcare Apprentice

 Holiday: 28 days holiday entitlement (including bank holidays) will be paid each year, during the course of your apprenticeship.

-You will need to have good communication skills when dealing with children and adults, and be reliable and hard working.
-You must have the ability to follow procedures, and to work as part of a team along with being able to use your initiative when working alone.
+The ideal candidate will need to have good communication skills when dealing with children and adults.
+You must have the ability to follow procedures from given instructions.

 The Apprenticeship in Child Care includes: